hyperair/eog-hjkl/README.md

 Introduction
 ------------

-This plugins was developed to allow Vi-style hjkl keys to be used for panning images in the Eye of GNOME image viewer.
+This plugin was developed to allow Vi-style hjkl keys to be used for panning images in the Eye of GNOME image viewer.